shish/pgosquery/README.md

 than as root, so it can't see the full details of other people's processes, but I'm sure that could be worked around if you really want to.

+Currently this is just a proof-of-concept to see how useful Postgres' foreign data wrappers are, and how easy they are to create with the Multicorn python library.
+Seems the answers are "very useful" and "very easy".
+If people want to make this more useful by adding more virtual tables, pull requests are welcome~

 TL;DR Example
 -------------